pseudocc/dotnetjs/README.md

 ### Equals

-If you inherit from abstract class ValueType, remember to override Equals method, else it will compare the result of GetHashCode() to decide wether it equals to the other.
+If you inherit from abstract class ValueType, remember to override Equals method, else it will compare the result of GetHashCode() to decide whether it equals to the other.